Format of Gwyddion Files

 ComponentTypeMeaning

 xdataarray of doubles Abscissa points.
-The number of point must match ydata.
+The number of points must match ydata.

 ydataarray of doubles Ordinate points.
-The number of point must match xdata.
+The number of points must match xdata.

 descriptionstring Curve description (name).